tiadobatima/gpwm/docs/gcp.md

 * google cloud python SDK: ```pip install google-cloud```
 * google API python SDK: ```pip install google-api-python-client```

+But by using ```pip install -r requirements/pip-install.txt``` all dependencies for all cloud providers will be installed.
+Or if you're developing the tool, use the *Makefile* - see the [development page](docs/development.md).

 ## Authentication

 follow the instructions